rizmtl/iot-cloud/README.md

 ```

 ### Dashboard
-Dashboard displays list of devices and its current sensor information stored in the database.
+The Dashboard displays list of devices and current sensor information that are stored in the database.
 After container `dashboard` starts, it can be accessed at `http://localhost:8080`

 ### Simulator
-Simulator is designed to simulate devices along with other functionalities.
-To test the system, it is recommend to use the `--auto` option.
-This will generate 5 devices with a maximum of 5 sensors each.
+The Simulator is designed to simulate devices along with other functionalities.
+To test the system, it is recommended to use `--auto` option.
+This will generate 5 devices with random number of sensors upto a maximum of 5 sensors each.

 Once `api_server` container is online, simulator can be executed on the container itself `docker exec -it --user root api_server /usr/local/bin/node /opt/iot/api_server/simulator/index.js [OPTS] [ARGS]`